 This section will be updated after the release of the results of each year’s Joint Graduate Employment Survey.

 Every student will graduate with a Bachelor of Arts (Honours) degree or a Bachelor of Science (Honours) degree from Yale-NUS College, awarded by the National University of Singapore.

-Students in the double degree programme (DDP) in Law and Liberal Arts will be considered for Latin Honours along with other Yale-NUS students, and their CAP and placing in their intake Class will be computed in the same way.
+Students in the double degree programme (DDP) in Law and Liberal Arts will be considered for Latin Honours along with the other Yale-NUS students in their intake cohort.

 The Bachelor of Arts (Honours) degree completed by DDP Law students will be considered as a ‘major’ for the purpose of the Latin Honours system, and follows the same cut-offs.

 Yale-NUS College is an autonomous liberal arts and sciences college within NUS, while the NUS University Scholars’ Programme is an academic programme for undergraduates enrolled in NUS.

 All Yale-NUS students study the Common Curriculum for the first two years of college.
 This is a set of courses which all Yale-NUS students study in their first two years, which introduces them to foundational concepts and modes of inquiry across the humanities, social sciences and natural sciences.
 After that, students will pursue a major, which comprises about a third of the whole curriculum.
 In comparison, the four-year NUS University Scholars’ Programme has a different emphasis, with the major comprising two-thirds or more of the course of study.

 Yale-NUS College is Singapore’s first liberal arts and sciences college, and the first with a full residential college model integrating living and learning.
 The College has three residential colleges.
 All students, including Singaporeans, will live in and become active members of one of the three residential colleges throughout their four years of study at the College.
 In contrast, USP is a partially residential programme, where the residential commitment for students is two years.